Featured Author's books are available at a discount at Roselawn the night of Readings.

 The renowned Canadian Authors Series has been called the best event of its kind in Canada by past authors.
 Become a member today and enjoy seven great evenings of entertainment that include wine, food, an author reading, an engaging question and answer period and a book signing.
 It all takes place at Roselawn Centre for the Living Arts, a haunted but lovely Victorian Mansion featuring a 265-seat theatre!

-Confirmed for Thursday, February 28 is Dave Bidini.
+Rescheduled to Thursday, April 25 is Dave Bidini.
 MIDNIGHT LIGHT: A Personal Journey to the North by bestselling author Dave Bidini uses his stint as a guest columnist at the Yellowknifer newspaper to explore the "Gateway to the North," the meaning of community, and the issues facing residents and their daily lives.
 As a member of the legendary band the Rheostatics, Dave Bidini has had the great privilege of exploring Canada's incredible geography from coast to coast to coast.
 Yet, in his many travels, he'd never visited the Northwest Territories.
 After an all-too-brief visit to a literary festival in Yellowknife, Bidini was hooked on the place and its people.
 From the time he returned home, all he could do was think about going back to the North.

 MIDNIGHT LIGHT is Dave Bidini's fast, funny and, at times, powerfully poignant chronicle of the incredible time he spent in the NWT.
 As David Bidini says: “This book, my (lucky) 13th, deals with working at a newspaper in Yellowknife as a way of discovering the North, and when it comes out [mid-September] we’ll be gearing up to launch our second year of West End Phoenix, which, last year was the only new paper launched in Canada.
 And, newspapers work as a glue between all the different groups in which we live.”
 This is the power and importance of newsprint and the printed word.